Social | Talent creativity

 In 2025 and beyond

 BSAM will continue to ensure we have an inclusive workplace where our diverse teammates have opportunities to develop and thrive.
-In 2025 and beyond, BSAM will be emphasizing succession management, focusing on retention and development strategies to grow a broader talent pipeline of future leaders.
+Engagement, Inclusion and Effectiveness are at the heart of who we are at Bridgestone.
+In 2026 and beyond, BSAM continues to focus on driving enterprise initiatives around Organizational Effectiveness, Bridgestone Culture, Inclusion and more to strengthen our culture and foster belonging across all of our businesses.

 Supporting the empowerment of women